I am leaving the original “about” section below so we can remember how we all started and will periodically update this with our current status.

 Updated March 24, 2017

-- Christian: Third year PhD candidate at Arizona State University.
-Scheduled to work as a researcher at MIT Lincoln Labs in Massachusetts this summer.
+- Christian: Fourth year PhD candidate at Arizona State University.
+Worked as an Information Theory researcher at MIT for the summer of 2017.

 - Kelly: Passed to PhD candidacy at University of Washington in 2016 but decided to take her MS and go to work so she can get experience to decide what she wants to do next–continue on to her PhD or stay in industry.

-- Ken and Lorena: Currently living and working in North Texas, but programmed, God willing, to move to Washington State to work from home in May.
+- Ken and Lorena: Currently living and working in Washington State, remodeling our house.

 About the blog